-299. Thesis (3) Prerequisites: An officially appointed thesis committee and advancement to candidacy.
-Guidance in the preparation of a project of thesis for the master's degree.
-SPANISH GENERAL INFORMATION The Department of Foreign Languages, in the Division of the Humanities, offers graduate study leading to the Master of Arts degree with a major in Spanish, and to the Master of Arts degree for teaching service with a concentration in Spanish.
-Teaching credentials with majors and minors in Spanish are also available.
-The staff in charge of the graduate program in Spanish is composed of professors whose native tongue is Spanish, or who have traveled extensively in Spain and in other European countries, enabling them to represent authoritatively the Spanish language and culture.
+299. Thesis (3) Prerequisites: An officially appointed thesis committee and advancement to can- Guidance in the preparation of a project or thesis for the master's degree.
+GENERAL INFORMATION The Department of Spanish and Portuguese, in the Division of the Humanities, offers graduate study leading to the Master of Arts degree with a major in Spanish.
+The staff in charge of the graduate program in Spanish is composed of professors whose native tongue is Spanish, or who have studied and traveled extensively in Spain or in Spanish America, enabling them to represent authoritatively the Spanish language and culture.
 Library facilities include rich resources in Spanish literature and linguistics, including books, periodicals and newspapers.
-A foreign language laboratory with modern equipment serves both graduate and undergraduate students.
+A foreign language laboratory with modern equipment is available to both graduate and undergraduate students.
 ADMISSION TO THE GRADUATE DIVISION All students must satisfy the general requirements for admission to the Graduate Division with classified graduate standing, as described in Part Three of this bulletin.
 An undergraduate major in Spanish, including 24 upper division units, must have been completed, at least six units of which must have been in a survey course in Spanish literature.
-ADVANCEMENT TO CANDIDACY In addition to meeting the requirements for advancement to candidacy as described in Part Three of this bulletin, students will be required to pass a qualifying examination in Spanish given by the Department of Foreign Languages.
+ADVANCEMENT TO CANDIDACY In addition to meeting the requirements for advancement to candidacy as described in Part Three of this bulletin, students may be required to pass a qualifying examination in Spanish given by the Department of Spanish and Portuguese.
 SPECIFIC REQUIREMENTS FOR THE MASTER OF ARTS DEGREE In addition to meeting the requirements for classified graduate standing and the basic requirements for the master's degree as described in Part Three of this bulletin, the student must complete a graduate program which includes a major consisting of at least 24 units in Spanish including Spanish 201, 202, 203, 204 or 205, 290, and 294 or 299.
-SPECIFIC REQUIREMENTS FOR THE MASTER OF ARTS DEGREE FOR TEACHING SERVICE In addition to meeting the requirements for classified graduate standing and the basic requirements for the master's degree as described in Part Three of this bulletin, the student must complete a graduate program with a concentration consisting of at least 18 units in Spanish, including Spanish 202, 290, and 294, and six units selected from Spanish 201, 203, 204, or 205.
-The comprehensive examination, which is required in lieu of a thesis (Plan B) for the master's degree for teaching service with a concentration in Spanish, consists of a three-hour written examination on language and literature, a two-hour oral examination in Spanish civilization and oral explanation of linguistic constructions and literary passages.
-By special permission, a student may substitute Spanish 299, Thesis, for Spanish 294 and the comprehensive examination.
-SPECIFIC REQUIREMENTS FOR CREDENTIALS Before taking a directed teaching assignment in Spanish, the candidate for a teaching credential must pass proficiency examinations, oral and written, administered by the Department of Foreign Languages, in the language and its area civilization.
-Spanish 40 or 140 prepare for this latter examination in the area civilization.
-The candidate must consult with the chairman of the Department of Foreign Languages for permission to take these examinations.
-In the graduate program for a secondary teaching credential, the candidate must include Spanish 201 or 202, and 203 or 204 or 205.
-Students who plan to earn a junior college teaching credential as well as the master's degree in Spanish will follow Plan B, which includes Spanish 294 and the passing of the comprehensive examination in lieu of the thesis.
-TEACHING ASSISTANTSHIPS Teaching assistantships in Spanish are available to a limited number of qualified students.
+REQUIREMENTS FOR TEACHING CREDENTIALS Students who plan to earn a standard teaching credential as well as the master's degree in Spanish will normally follow Plan B, which includes Spanish 294 and the passing of a comprehensive examination in lieu of the thesis.
+TEACHING ASSISTANTSHIPS Graduate teaching assistantships in Spanish are available to a limited number of qualified students.
 Application blanks and additional information may be secured from the Chairman of the Department.
 FACULTY Chairman, Division of the Humanities: J. R. Adams, Ph.D.
-Chairman, Department of Foreign Languages: R. H. Lawson, Ph.D.
-Graduate Adviser: C. H. Baker, Ph.D.
-Credential Adviser: L. N. Messier, Ph.D.
-Professor: C. H. Baker, Ph.D.
+Chairman, Department of Spanish and Portuguese: C. H. Baker, Ph.D.
+Graduate Adviser: C. H. Baker Credential Adviser: C. H. Baker Professor: C. H. Baker, Ph.D.